 'Oumuamua's tumbling motion is unusual, too, as a team of QUB researchers reported in a letter published in Nature Astronomy in February 2018.
 Its chaotic movements point to a "violent past," they noted, possibly due to an ancient collision with another asteroid before it was thrown out of its own solar system.

 "Our modeling of this body suggests the tumbling will last for many billions of years to hundreds of billions of years before internal stresses cause it to rotate normally again," QUB astrophysicist Wes Fraser said in a statement.
 "While we don't know the cause of the tumbling, we predict that it was most likely sent tumbling by an impact with another planetesimal in its system, before it was ejected into interstellar space."

 Scientists are racing to learn as much as they can about 'Oumuamua before it leaves us forever.
-The asteroid is expected to pass above Jupiter's orbit in May 2018, followed by Saturn in January 2019 and then Neptune in 2022.
+It's expected to pass above Jupiter's orbit in May 2018, followed by Saturn in January 2019 and then Neptune in 2022.
 Still, its brief visit might leave us with more questions than answers.

 Although it's the first interstellar space rock ever observed, astronomers estimate that we have at least one such alien visitor per year.
 So after 'Oumuamua leaves us, we'll just have to keep looking for more.